pardeep11/ai-erpnext-assistant/README.md

 └─────────────────────┴────────────────────────┘
 ```

-The comparison helps demonstrate the difference between a direct LLM response and a response processed through the Reflexion workflow.
+The comparison demonstrates the difference between a direct LLM response and a response processed through the Reflexion workflow.

 ## Reliability Note